panoptes/panoptes.github.io/hardware/camera_box.md

 * Next mark the position of the two (2) large holes on the front surface of the box.
 To get the best results, push the left edge of the box (as per the bottom figure in the technical drawing) against a flat vertical surface.
 Mark the holes in the horizontal direction by using the vertical surface as a reference.
 * Drill out two pilot holes with a 5 mm drill bit.
 * Once again either mount the box in a vice or get a friend to hold it very tightly before you drill out the two large holes.
 Note the plastic is quiet soft and the drill goes through easily.

+{% include warning.html text="Hole saws can be very aggressive.
+The larger the hole saw diameter the greater amount of surface area that will pull against you.
+Always use caution when operating." %}

 * Put the hole saw and associated drill bit into your cordless drill.
 While the box is being held, proceed to drill out the two large holes in the front panel.
 Best results are achieved when the drill is kept perpendicular to the surface and pressure is put on the drill while it is cutting.
-Hole saws can be very aggressive so be careful.
 The plastic box is relatively soft and the hole saw goes through with minimal effort.
 * Use a small round file or deburring tool and clean up the edges of the two large holes.
 * Finally, the latches for the lid will get in the way of the lens holes.
 Close the lid, and lock the latches.
 Observe how much they overlap with the hole and mark a straight line on the latches to reflect this.
 * Use a hacksaw and carefully cut off a section of the latches to avoid vignetting the lens holes.

+## Assembly

-{% include note.html text="Once all steps above have been followed and completed, then it is very important to clean all machining fluids/greases and shards off all parts.
+{% include note.html text="Once all steps above have been followed and completed, then it is very important to clean all machining fluids/greases and shards off all parts before assembly.
 Best results are achieved with a bath of warm soapy water.
 Let the parts soak for 10 minutes and then take them out and scrub them under a running tap.
 Dry them immediately to avoid oxidation/rust.
 To clean out the gunk and water in the holes, use ear buds." %}

-## Assembly

 {% include picture.html src="camera_box/housing_3.jpg" caption="Assemble the parts according to the picture and the instructions below." %}

 * Place the bottom mounting plate on top of the dovetail rail.
 Use two (2) M6 socket head screws to secure the rail to the bottom mounting plate from the bottom.
 * Place the top mounting plate inside the enclosure.
 Use 4 M6 socket head screws to secure the top plate to the bottom plate.
 Do not over tighten.
-* Insert USB cables into the USB ports of the cameras.
-Its advised to use mini USB A – right angle mini USB B. Put the right angled end into the camera.
-* Insert SD card into camera
-* Plug AC power adapters into both cameras.
+* Make sure you have prepared your cameras before mounting.
+See [Preparing the Camera](/hardware/preparing_camera.html) for instructions.

+{% include note.html text="All commercial cameras use imperial units for the base attachment, so the below screws are listed in inches rather than the standard millimeter." %}

-* Screw cameras to camera mounting plate by using ¼” -20 socket head screws from beneath the plate.
-They should be 3/8”  ¾” long.
+* Screw cameras to camera mounting plate by using 1/4” -20 socket head screws from beneath the plate.
+They should be 3/8” - 3/4” long.
 * Screw the camera mounting plate to the top mounting plate with three (3) M6 socket head screws.
-* Place Rokinon lenses on cameras.
+* Place lenses on cameras.
 * Place dust shields on the lenses.

 {% include todo.html text="What about other USB stuff?
 Hubs, controllers and so on?
 What about waterproofing?" %}